pspete/psPAS/docs/collections/_commands/Get-PASAccountActivity.md

 ### -UseGen1API
 Specify to force use of the Gen1 API

-Gen1 API is Depreciated from version 13.2
+Gen1 API is Deprecated from version 13.2

 ```yaml
 Type: SwitchParameter